Sony FE 16-35mm F4 G PZ Lens Review

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS or check the current settings.
 This extra step is a slight impediment to working quickly, going from tripod mounted to handholding, for example.

-Sony FE PZ 16-35mm F4 G Lens Top View
+Sony FE 16-35mm F4 G PZ Lens Top View

 Image Quality